chrisdhaan/CDYelpFusionKit/README.md

                           completion: @escaping (CDYelpBusiness?) -> Void)
 ```

-The following lines of code show an example query to the Yelp Fusion Business API.
+The following lines of code show an example query to the business endpoint.

 ```swift
 yelpAPIClient.fetchBusiness(forId: "north-india-restaurant-san-francisco"
                             locale: nil) { (business) in

   if let business = business {
       print(business)
   }